mc-unimi/epidemics-awareness-paper/code/README.txt

 You should have received a copy of the GNU General Public License

-File Parameters_Configuration_Chart.pdf lists of all parameters with reference values and descriptions.
+File Parameters_Configuration_Chart.pdf lists all parameters with reference values and descriptions.

 How to use the simulator:
 1. Open MySimulation.py module.